-Tokyo was an important urban city during the war, with many factories and industries including the Tokyo Arsenal, Musashino (Musashi) aircraft plant and Nakajima Aircraft plant.
+Tokyo was an important urban city during the war, with many factories and industries including the Tokyo Arsenal, Nakajima Aircraft Factory at Musashino.

 Tokyo's industrial targets were bombed and incendiary "fire bombing" targeted the largely wood and paper homes in the densely populated urban areas and light industry.
 On March 10, 1945 during the predawn hours, 279 B-29 dropped incendiaries over Tokyo destroying 15.8 square miles and about one-fourth of the city's buildings.
 In that single raid, 83,793 died and 40,918 wounded.
 This death total is the highest of any single day's action during the war and exceeded the deaths caused by the atomic bomb on Hiroshima.

-Starting in February 1945, US Navy carrier aircraft fly missions over Tokyo and by April 1945 P-51D Mustangs from Iwo Jima fly missions.
+Starting in February 1945, U.S. Navy (USN) carrier aircraft fly missions over Tokyo.
+By April 1945 P-51D Mustangs from Iwo Jima fly missions.
 Japanese anti-aircraft and aircraft defended the city until the end of hostilities on August 15, 1945.

 American missions against Tokyo